Pylons/pyramid/docs/narr/introduction.rst

-tends to make the assumption that you're going to want to store your application's data in a relational database.  :mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't enourage or discourage an application developer about such a decision.
+tends to make the assumption that you're going to want to store your application's data in a relational database.  :mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't encourage or discourage an application developer about such a decision.

 Why?